anuchandy/reactor-android-sample/README.md

 Application min SDK version is 26.

-Sample demonstrates using Reactor to make asynchronous HTTP call (GitHub v3 REST endpoint in this case) and display the result in UI.
+Sample demonstrates using Reactor to make asynchronous HTTP call and display the result in UI.

 GitHub expose an API to retrieve contributors of any public repo anonymously.
 The sample uses this API to retrieve top 5 contributors of atmost 3 repos.